yu-zhou-333/undergraduate-project-SJTU/README.md

 We provide the following components to allow you to adjust your visualization:

 - Datasets: select graphs you have been uploaded
-- NFeatures: select node feature that you wish to display
+- NFeatures: select node feature that you wish to display (only accept 1 dimension feature)
 - Groups : select node feature you want to use to distinguish nodes
 - EFeatures : select edge feature that you wish to display in edges.
 Currently, we use the opacity of edge to reflect the edge feature you have selected, which means the tool only accept one number for one edge.
 - NodeID : Node ID of the center node.
 The ID is the same as the id in the dgl graph.